bmhs-tsa/bmhs-tsa.github.io/content/page/about.md

 eSports promote team-work, problem solving skills, and of course they're fun.

 ## Copyright
-Students retain full intellectual property rights to all content posted on both the source [GitHub repository](https://github.com/bmhs-tsa/bmhs-tsa.github.io) and this [website](https://bmhstsa.com).
+Students retain full intellectual property rights to their content posted on both the source [GitHub repository](https://github.com/bmhs-tsa/bmhs-tsa.github.io) and this [website](https://bmhstsa.com).
 All student-generated content is licensed under the [Creative Commons Attribution Non-Commercial Share-Alike 4.0 International license](https://creativecommons.org/licenses/by-nc-sa/4.0/)
 **by default** but be sure to check the bottom of each post to be sure.
-All other works of BMHS TSA are licensed under the [MIT Open Source license](https://opensource.org/licenses/MIT).
+All other works made by BMHS TSA used for this site are licensed under the [MIT Open Source license](https://opensource.org/licenses/MIT).

 ## Privacy Policy
 This website uses performance enhancement and security monitoring by Cloudflare.